 What month do you plant garlic?

-It is best to plant garlic in autumn.
+When to plant garlic?
+It is best to plant garlic in fall.
 The bulbs need a period of cold weather in order to grow.
 Ideally they need a one-to-two month period at 0 to 10 degrees temperature for the bulbs to develop.

 However, it is too cold outside in Autumn, you can also plant them up in Spring.
 ‘In my experience, autumn-planted garlic is ready four to six weeks earlier than spring planted garlic,’ explains Francesco.

 Garlic can be grown as a perennial, providing garlic every year.
 However, because it is grown for its bulbs, it is usually grown as an annual and replanted each year.

 If you choose to grow garlic as a perennial, you will need to leave the bulbs to develop and grow for a few years, during which you can harvest the milder tasting leaves and flowers.
 In a few years time you should be able to dig up and replant your homegrown garlic and follow the above instructions to produce your own bulbs of garlic.

 Rebecca is the News Editor on Homes and Gardens.
 She has been working as a homes and interiors journalist for over four years.
 She first discovered her love of interiors while interning at Harper's Bazaar and Town & Country during my Masters in Magazine Journalism at City, University of London.
 After graduating she started out as a feature writer for Women's Weekly magazines, before shifting over to online journalism and joining the Ideal Home digital team covering news and features.
 She is passionate about shopping for well-crafted home decor and sourcing second-hand antique furniture where possible.

 Food processor deals – shop the holiday sales on the best brands

 Snag one before Christmas to help with feast prep and save up to 50% with these food processor deals from Cuisinart, KitchenAid, Ninja and more